sdiehl/wiwinwlh/tutorial.md

 * `newtype` - Deriving with [GeneralizedNewtypeDeriving].
 * `via` - Deriving with [DerivingVia].

-These can stacked and combined on top of a data or newtype declaration.
+These can be stacked and combined on top of a data or newtype declaration.

 ```haskell
 newtype Example = Example Int